-K Village is a modern-looking mall featuring some 100 air-conditioned shops in its five zones, including Fashion & Accessories, Café & Restaurants, Health & Beauty, Lifestyle & Technology and Gourmet Market.
-The main highlight, though, is dining, and the place is often packed at weekends.
+K Village is a modern-looking mall featuring some 100 air-conditioned shops in 5 zones.
+These zones cover fashion and accessories, cafés and restaurants, health and beauty, lifestyle and technology, and gourmet markets.
+The main highlight, though, is dining, and the place is often packed at weekends with hungry shoppers.

-This new-generation lifestyle mall, frequented by local celebrities as well as the hip and well-to-do of Bangkok, is a welcome alternative to the glittering mega-malls flanking downtown Sukhumvit Road.
-It features two open-style buildings, each offering two levels of retail space, an activities ground which doubles as a beer garden in cooler months and an outdoor parking lot.
+This lifestyle mall is simply one among the glittering megamalls flanking downtown Sukhumvit Road.
+It features 2 open-style buildings, each offering 2 levels of retail space, an activities ground which doubles as a beer garden in the cooler months as well as an outdoor parking lot.
 The mall itself is pet-friendly, although not every shop allows pets inside.

 - Damnoen Saduak Floating Market Tour

 - Ayutthaya Ancient Capital Tour with River Cruise

 - Bridge on the River Kwai & Historic Railway Tour

 - Siam Niramit Dinner Show

 - Chao Phraya River Dinner Cruise